GuoweiHe/Insight-Coding-Challenge-Anomaly-Detection/README.md

     '3': {'amount': [], 'friend': [], 'index': []},
     }

-### Step 2
+### Step 2: Anomaly Detection

 Read the file `stream_log.json` line by line.

-1. For each new purchase event, find the `D`th degree social network of the user.
+2.1 For each new purchase, find the `D`th degree social network of the user.

-   Breadth first search algorithm is used to gather the user's friends.
-The user's direct friends are gathered first, then from his friend find his "friend of friend", and then find his "friend of friend of friend", and so
+   Breadth First Search algorithm is used to search the social network.
+First, gather the user's direct friends.
+Then, from the user's direct friend, find the user's "friends of friends", and then find the users's "friends of friends of friends" and so on.

-2. After the user's `D`th degree social nerwork is found, mean and stardard deviation are calculated.
+2.2 From the user's `D`th degree social network, find the latest `T` purchases, and calculate the `mean` and `sd`.

-   Since each person's purchase list has already sorted from old to new, when we search newest elements, we can just start the search from the end of each purchase's purchase list.
-We stop the search until we get `T` latest purchase events or there is no more event.
+   Since all user's purchase list has already been sorted from old to new, when we search the latest purchases, we can just start from the end of the list.
+We stop the search until we obtain latest `T` purchase or there is no more purchase.

-If the new purchase is greater than `mean + 3 * sd`, the event will be written to `flagged_purchases.json`.
+2.3 If the new purchase amount is greater than `mean + 3 * sd`, the purchase will be written to `flagged_purchases.json`.